-The Hood Museum is currently closed for renovations.
-The plans include three object-study rooms, a public reception space, and a number of new galleries, along with renovations to the existing Charles Moore galleries.
-The project will likely continue through 2018, with a gala reopening in 2019 (Dartmouth’s 250th anniversary).
+As part of Dartmouth’s 250th anniversary celebration, the Hood Museum reopened in its renovated and expanded facility in January, 2019.
+The redesigned space includes three object-study rooms, a public reception space, and a number of new galleries, along with renovations to the existing Charles Moore galleries.
+Dartmouth’s 250th anniversary).

 Dartmouth College holds one of the oldest and largest college collections in the United States, with more than 65,000 objects from the American, Native American, European, African, and Melanesian art, including a significant collection of indigenous Australian contemporary art and a major archive of photojournalism.
 Among the collection’s treasures are Assyrian stone reliefs and the fresco mural cycle, The Epic of American Civilization, by José Clemente Orozco.

 Additionally, works of public art are displayed around Dartmouth campus, including sculpture by Kiki Smith, Allan Houser, Richard Serra, and Ellsworth Kelly.
 Download a Walking tour of Dartmouth Campus Public Art